MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/mbae/element-subjectname.md

 ---
-Description: Defines the subject name of the trusted certificate.
+description: Defines the subject name of the trusted certificate.
 Search.Product: eADQiWindows 10XVcnh
 title: SubjectName
 ms.assetid: 63be4106-a116-40b7-9645-fcced74a01ac